royerlab/aydin/docs/source/tutorials/gui_tutorials.rst

 let our users to specify output folder for each loaded image by double-clicking to the last column of each image entry on the ``Image(s)`` tab.

 Setting output folder to all loaded images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: ../resources/aydin_images_tab_all_files_output_folder.png

+It is also possible to set output folder to all loaded images to ``Aydin Studio``.
+You can select the
+image row with your desired output folder for all images then click the ``output folder`` header (highlighted
+on the screenshot) to set same output folder to the all loaded images.

 Dimensions tab